renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 parameter be `Comparable<Element>`.

-This is necessary for any sort function to work because to be able to sort a list, you must be able to compare an element to another... and any sub-type of `Comparable<Element>` will have to implement the `compare` method, which guarantees to us that we can compare a value of this type with any other value of the same type!
+This is necessary for any sort function to work because to be able to sort a list, you must be able to compare an element to another... and any subtype of `Comparable<Element>` will have to implement the `compare` method, which guarantees to us that we can compare a value of this type with any other value of the same type!

 Finally, we can address the `FIXME` in the previous implementation of `SummableList`.
 We could not use the `sort` function